TwinLizzie/NGnoidTV/NGNUITY.md

 Which is why it is important to build emotional and economic self-reliance.
 Not [just] economic self-reliance.
 Having a robot companion to compensate for extended periods of solitude and alienation would be an advantage.

 Still better than continuing to feed a decadent, sh-tty collapsing dystopia.
 Stop caring what people think.
-In fact - just delete social media and do you.
+In fact - just delete social media, and learn to walk alone for a while.

 People seem to have more respect for those who commit Suicide than those who simply drop out of the system.
 Those people are so reliant on validation from the system - they will fight to their deaths in order to defend it.